Axiomatic Characterizations of Draft Rules: Main results

 \begin{example} Suppose there are $n=2$ agents.
 Without loss of generality, let $\pi$ be the identity priority and consider the allocation rule $\varphi^{\pi}$.
 Consider the set $X=\left\{ a,b,c\right\} $ of available objects and a preference profile $\succeq\in{\cal R}^{N}$ satisfying $\succeq_{1}\mid_{X} =a,b,c$ and $\succeq_{2}\mid_{X}=b,c,a$.
 Suppose agent 1 misrepresents her preferences by reporting $\succeq'_{1}\in{\cal R}$, where $\succeq'_{1}\mid_{X}=b,a,c$.
 Then

-which violates WSP. {}$\diamond$ \end{example}
+which violates wSP. {}$\diamond$ \end{example}

-One may ask whether there are weakly strategy-proof allocation rules that satisfy the competitive balance properties, RP-$\pi$ and EF1, thereby making them appealing to sports leagues.
-The following theorem shows that any such rule is wasteful, hence inefficient.
-Thus, every efficient allocation rule satisfying the competitive balance properties is manipulable.
+One may ask whether there is a weakly strategy-proof allocation rule that satisfies the competitive balance properties EF1 and RP,\footnote{Recall that an allocation rule is RP if it is RP-$\pi$ for some priority $\pi$.} making it appealing to sports leagues.
+The following theorem shows that any such rule is wasteful.
+Thus, every non-wasteful allocation rule satisfying the competitive balance properties is manipulable.

-\begin{thm} No allocation rule $\varphi$ satisfies RP, EF1, NW, and WSP. \end{thm}
+\begin{thm} No allocation rule satisfies RP, EF1, NW, and wSP. \end{thm}

-One can omit RP in Theorem \ref{thm:impossibility 1} if NW is replaced with EFF, which is more demanding.
+One can omit RP in Theorem~\ref{thm:impossibility 1} if NW is replaced with Pareto efficiency, a more demanding property.

-\begin{thm} No allocation rule $\varphi$ satisfies EFF, EF1, and WSP. \end{thm} We emphasize that Theorems~\ref{thm:impossibility 1} and~\ref{thm:impossibility 2} hold for any number of agents $n\geq2$.
-Our following result says that, when there are only $n=2$ agents, the tension between EF1 and incentive compatibility becomes even more severe: in this case, every allocation rule satisfying EF1 and SP is wasteful.